BDC Hamburger Icon

 How fast should your business internet be?

-However, business internet speed requirements vary significantly between companies, and your speed needs will likely increase as your enterprise grows and you adopt more data-intensive processes.
+Business internet speed requirements vary significantly among companies, and your speed needs will likely increase as your enterprise grows and you adopt more data-intensive processes.

-Consider these factors when determining your internet speed requirements.
+Consider the following factors when determining your internet speed requirements:

 • What type of business do you operate?